 High-Cost Special Education Program

-Indigenous and Northern Affairs Canada (INAC)'s High-Cost Special Education Program helps eligible First Nations students with high-cost special needs to access quality programs and services that are culturally sensitive and reflective of generally accepted provincial or territorial standards.
+Indigenous Services Canada (ISC)'s High-Cost Special Education Program helps eligible First Nations students with high-cost special needs to access quality programs and services that are culturally sensitive and reflective of generally accepted provincial or territorial standards.

 Budget 2016 is investing $577.5 million over five years to support special needs education through the High-Cost Special Education Program.
 It will provide support for both direct services to students and indirect services that support them.

 ISC supports First Nations students' special education needs through two programs:

 - The Elementary and Secondary Education Program funds special education services for First Nations students identified as having mild to moderate learning disabilities.
 Funding is provided for programming, remedial instruction, clinical services and resource teacher staffing.